gokulakrishnagk333/WHdemo/README.md

 1. Can use any open-source tools/language to solve problem
    - Used Gitlab for store code and pipeline
    - Used Trivy for container scanning
-   - Custom gitlab-runner installed in centos running GCP
+   - Custom gitlab-runner and below tools installed in centos which running on GCP
+      - Git
-      - Terraform installed
+      - Java, Maven installed
-      - Azure CLI for login to azure
+      - Azure CLI installed for login to azure
       - Trivy installed
       - Docker installed
       - Kubectl service installed